jakemac53/json_investigations/json_schema.md

 It also enables custom types to be deserialized directly as the json object is parsed, eliminating the need for intermediate Maps/Lists.

+Ultimately, this approach influenced heavily the [auto_reviver](auto_reviver.md) design, which uses a lot of the same principles but does not use the visitor pattern.

 ## Approach

 This approach requires re-writing the `jsonDecode` method entirely into a